ctglab/ENEO/docs/hpc.md

 # Run on HPC

 ENEO was developed and tested in High Performances Computing (HPC) clusters with the SLURM workload manager.
-Snakemake deeply changed the job submissions and handling after the major update introduced with the version 8.0.0.
-Currently more than a single way exists for submitting jobs using Snakemake, but the most effective one seems to be using the `cluster-generic` plugin.

-If you're using Snakemake > 8.0.0, install the cluster-generic plugin using pip
+It's strongly suggested to use a recent version of Snakemake (>8.0.0) that works smootly with the slurm executor plugin.

+Install the SLURM executor plugin with

 ```
-pip install snakemake-executor-plugin-cluster-generic
+pip install snakemake-executor-plugin-slurm
 ```

-Then inside the folder `worflow/profile` you'll find for each of the supported method (SLURM/SGE) two configuration files: one with the string `v8` in the name, used by Snakemake version >8.0.0, and a legacy `config.yaml`, for older versions.

-!!! info
-    The following notes reported examples using the legacy config file.
-However, the relevant edits are the same!
+Then inside the folder `worflow/profile/slurm` you'll find a configuration file named `config.yaml`, where you should add the details about your SLURM account and desired partition.

 ## Singularity args